scikit-hep/iminuit/doc/reference.rst

 Minos Data Object
 ~~~~~~~~~~~~~~~~~

-Subclass of NamedTuple which stores information about the Minos result.
-It is returned by :meth:`Minuit.minos`
+A data object with extra information about the Minos result.
+It has the attributes:
-(as part of a dictionary from parameter name -> data object).
-You can get it also from :meth:`Minuit.merrors`.
-It has the following attributes:

     * *lower*: lower error value